danishkhanx/danishkhanx/README.md

 ## Contact

-For collaboration or inquiries, please reach out via [GitHub](https://github.com/danishkhanx).
+For collaboration or inquiries, please reach out via email at mail2danish@proton.me.